Phase Transition of the 2-Choices Dynamics on Core-Periphery Networks: Results on Core-Periphery Networks

-Therefore, we introduce a novel heuristic for extracting the core which takes the network topology into account by prioritizing the \emph{robustness} of the core over its \emph{dominance}.
-The procedure, which we refer to as \emph{densest-core} method, is described in Algorithm~\ref{alg:densest-core}.
-Informally, it iteratively extracts the densest subgraph from the network and adds it to the core unless the core's volume becomes too large.
-In order to compute this constrained densest subgraph, it uses a variation of the 2-approximation algorithm \cite{charikar2000greedy}, which chooses every time the densest subgraph that will not make the core's volume larger than the periphery's volume.

-We apply the \emph{densest-core} method to the networks and, as expected, we obtain higher \emph{robustness} and lower \emph{dominance} values compared to the \emph{$k$-rich-club} method.
-The data reported in Table~\ref{tab:datasets} shows that the \emph{robustness} of the core extracted by our method is higher in all the considered datasets but one.
-Indeed, we finally obtain \emph{dominance} values below the theoretical threshold $c^\star$.

-We proceed as follows: We initialize all the agents in $\core$ with \emph{blue} and all the agents in $\periphery$ with \emph{red}.
-Then, we simulate the \choice{} on each network, keeping track of the volumes of \emph{blue} and \emph{red} agents in each iteration.
-We consider a simulation \emph{metastable} if within $\abs{V}$ iterations -- waiting for a superpolynomial number of rounds would be infeasible -- neither the \emph{red} nor the \emph{blue} agents reach a volume greater than 95\% of the network's volume.
-Otherwise, we declare \emph{\consensus} on the majority's color.
-The experiments were repeated 50 times for each network.

-As can be observed in Figure~\ref{fig:experimental-threshold}, there exists an \emph{empirical threshold}~$\sigma = \nicefrac{1}{2}$ which is different from the theoretical one.
-In fact, in $86\%$ of the datasets with a \emph{dominance} below the threshold, the \choice\ ends up in a phase of \emph{metastability}, while in $81\%$ of the datasets with a \emph{dominance} above the threshold the \choice\ converges to an \emph{\consensus}.
-The \emp threshold is greater than the theoretical threshold because of several factors: i) in the experiments the core actually changes color to a small extent (while in the theoretical part we ignored such small \emph{perturbations}), and it consequently lowers the probability for an agent in the periphery to pick the core's color; ii) the real-world network we used in the experiments do not have the regularity assumptions of the networks that we consider in the analysis; iii) in the experiments we declare metastability only after $|V|$ iterations and this increases the likelihood of metastable runs.
+As can be observed in Figure~\ref{fig:experimental-threshold}, there exists an \emph{empirical threshold}~$\sigma = \frac{1}{2}$ which is different from the theoretical one.
+In fact, in $81\%$ of the datasets with a \emph{dominance} above the threshold the \choice\ converges to an \emph{\consensus} while in $86\%$ of the datasets with a \emph{dominance} below the threshold, the \choice\ ends up in a \emph{metastable} phase.
+The \emp threshold is greater than the theoretical threshold because of several factors: (i) in the experiments the core actually changes color to a small extent (while in the theoretical part we ignored such small \emph{perturbations}), and it consequently lowers the probability for an agent in the periphery to pick the core's color; (ii) the real-world network we used in the experiments do not have the regularity assumptions of the networks that we consider in the analysis; (iii) in the experiments we declare metastability only after $|V|$ iterations and this increases the likelihood of false positive metastable runs.
 The gap between the theoretical and the empirical threshold should be closed in future work by providing a more fine-grained theoretical analysis which does not assume the adversary's color to be monochromatic and considers more general networks.